-Other pronouncements under IFRS Accounting Standards did not result in any changes to amounts recognised or disclosed in these financial statements.
+There were no pronouncements under IFRS Accounting Standards that resulted in any changes to amounts recognised or disclosed in these financial statements.

-Details of the Bank's accounting policies are included in note 33.
+Details of the Bank's material accounting policies are included in note 33.

 (b) Basis of preparation:

 The financial statements are prepared on the historical cost basis, except for certain financial instruments that are measured at fair value.